 Volunteer in China:

-Volunteers in China see a country that has changed much In recent years; it is a country that has become a major player on the world’s stage.
-Both economically and diplomatically.
-However, many of it’s people are still living in poverty, especially those in the most rural areas.
-For that reason Lattitude’s placements in China are more vital than ever.
+Volunteers in China see a country that has seen some huge changes in recent years and has evolved both economically and diplomatically and become a major player on the world stage.
+However, many people in China are still living in poverty, especially those in the most rural areas.
+For that reason Lattitude Global Volunteering’s placements in China are more vital than ever.
 Teaching English to young people can directly affect their ability to work in many professional fields which are vital to the country’s overall development.

 Placement Locations